chicoferreira/prometeu-thesis/README.md

 This template is provided under the [MIT License](./LICENSE).

-All fonts and official logos belong to University of Minho.
+All fonts and official logos belong to Universidade do Minho.